Brennall/HFH-SRD/Chapter02.md

 There is no limit to how often a cleric may attempt to turn undead each day, but if an attempt to turn undead fails during an encounter, the cleric may not attempt to turn undead again for the remainder of that encounter.

-EXAMPLE: Balbus the Blessed, a 1st level cleric, attempts to turn 4 foul undead skeletons.
+*Example*: Balbus the Blessed, a 1st level cleric, attempts to turn 4 foul undead skeletons.
 When Balbus’s player looks at the Turning Undead table, the value corresponding to his level and the entry for skeletons is 10+.
 He will turn some undead on a roll of 10 or higher on 1d20.
 He rolls a result of 12, meaning some skeletons will be turned.
 To determine how many HD he turns, he rolls 2d6 and comes up with a 3.
 Since skeletons have 1 HD each, three of them flee, leaving one behind for Balbus to vanquish.

 If Balbus had been attempting to turn zombies, or other undead that have 2 HD each, he would only have turned one, since a roll of three only completely accounts for one 2 HD monster.